 Zinc can help protect you from many diseases.
 Maintaining healthy zinc levels can help shield you from pathogens and minimize future illness.
 Unfortunately, the more pollution we encounter, the more zinc we lose, and the fruits and vegetables we grow for food no longer contain this essential mineral.
 Avoid the many liquid zinc supplements that are loaded with citric acid, natural flavors, alcohol, and other toxic ingredients.
 Instead, search for a clean, high-quality liquid ionic zinc like this one.

 A non-dairy, time-released probiotic can be a great choice for supplementation.
-Take advantage of any chance you get to eat freshly picked produce and ingest the foods’ beneficial microorganisms, but when garden veggies aren’t an option, relying on a solid probiotic like this capsule or this liquid is the next best choice.
+Take advantage of any chance you get to eat freshly picked produce and ingest the foods’ beneficial microorganisms, but when garden veggies aren’t an option, relying on a solid probiotic like this capsule is the next best choice.

 The Vitamin D Misconception